ai4life-opencalls/oc2_project_23/README.md

 to develop a deep learning pipeline capable of enhancing low-resolution in-vivo images to resemble those of 4× physically expanded samples.

-Standard deep learning approaches, such as U-Net-based models (e.g.
+Standard deep learning approaches, such as UNet-based models (e.g.
 CARE), typically require precisely matched low- and high-resolution image pairs for training - something difficult to achieve in living tissue.
 To bypass this constraint, the team generated a synthetic